mhaugrud/msumcspy/_sources/Selection/Exercises.rst

                =======   =====

             The square and round brackets denote closed and open intervals.
-A closed interval includes the number, and open interval excludes it.
-So 79.99999 gets grade C , but 80 gets grade B.
+A closed interval includes the number; an open interval excludes it.
+So 79.99999 gets grade C, but 80 gets grade B.

             .. activecode:: ex_6_3